-Fleeing Pokemon TipsHave you ever noticed that sometimes a Wild Pokemon you are trying to catch turns into a ball of smoke, runs away and flees from the battle as a whole?
-This can be one of the most frustrating aspects of Pokemon GO, especially if it was for such a great and rare Pokemon.
-And many trainers are left wondering what they did wrong and why this happened, without any answer in the moment.
+Fleeing Pokemon TipsHave you ever noticed that sometimes a Wild Pokemon you are trying to catch turns into a ball of smoke and flees from the battle?
+This can be one of the more frustrating aspects of Pokemon GO, especially if you were attempting to capture a great and rare Pokemon.
+Many trainers are usually left wondering what they did wrong and why this has happened to them, more often than not without any answer to said questions.

-The truth is, a Pokemon in Pokemon GO can run away from the battle for a number of reasons:
+The truth is, a Pokemon in Pokemon GO can run away from a battle for a number of reasons:

 1) A player has traveled too far away from the original spot of battle, causing the Pokemon to flee.
 This is especially true for people that think driving is a good idea while playing Pokemon GO, at least outside of slower residential areas.
-But once you reach a certain distance away from the Pokemon, like how it is with both PokeStops and Pokemon Gyms, the game with automatically sense the speed at which you are traveling and the distance made form the Pokemon encounter.
-It will then give you one last chance at throwing a Pokemon - though a player won't know it - and then it will kick out a signal that sends the Pokemon packing.
+Once you reach a certain distance away from the Pokemon, like how it is with both PokeStops and Pokemon Gyms, the game with automatically sense the speed at which you are traveling and the distance made from the original Pokemon Encounter.
+It will then give you one last chance at throwing a Pokemon - though a player will not know this - and then it will kick out a signal that sends the Pokemon packing.

-3) Abra is notorious for fleeing battles.
-Much like how Abra once loved to frustrate players by teleporting in the Red & Blue if not caught on the first turn, so the same in Pokemon GO.
+3) abra is notorious for fleeing battles.
+Much like how Abra once loved to frustrate players by teleporting in Pokemon Red & Blue if not caught on the first turn, so the same in Pokemon GO.
 Better make that one throw count.

-4) The Pokemon's Timer Is Up.
-Almost every Pokemon Spawn in Pokemon GO is based on a timer from anywhere between 0-15 Minutes to stay in that given area.
+4) The Pokemon Timer Is Up.
+Every Pokemon spawn in Pokemon GO is based on a timer from anywhere between 0-30 Minutes, causing it to remain in that exact location.
 If this time runs out during battle, it might just take the Pokemon with it.

-Even with the number of factors that go into a Pokemon fleeing, however, a player can help this stop from happening in a couple of ways:
+Even with the number of factors that go into a Pokemon fleeing, however, a player can attempt to prevent this from happening in a couple of ways:

-1) Gain more experience in order to level-up your trainer.
-The higher you trainer's level, the more rarer Pokemon you'll find, in addition to better items being found and received.
+1) Gain more experience in order to level up your trainer.
+The higher you Trainer Level, the more rarer Pokemon you will find, in addition to better items being found and received from PokeStops.

-3) Stay in the general area where you spotted the Pokemon.
-This can be especially hard to do if you're in a car, but the Pokemon might flee if you get too far away.
+3) Stay in the general area where you first spotted the Pokemon.
+This can be especially hard to do if you are in a car, but the Pokemon might flee if you get too far away.

-4) Make your throws count - with a little luck - when you yet don't have Berries and only regular Pokeballs.
-Make sure your aim is good so every PokeBall lands on the Wild Pokemon.
-This, plus a little luck, might just see you catch it somehow when you are still at a lower Trainer Level.
+4) Make your throws count when you yet do not have Berries and only regular pokeballs.
+Make sure your aim is good so every PokeBall hits the Wild Pokemon.
+This, plus a little luck, might just see you catch it somehow when you are still at a lower trainer Level.